qa: clarify and document one assumeutxo test case with malleated snapshot #31907

 1. darosior commented at 3:11 pm on February 19, 2025: member

 The feature_assumeutxo.py functional test checks various errors with malleated snapshots.
 Some of these cases are brittle or use confusing and undocumented values.
-Fix those by making them less brittle and using clear, documented values.
+Fix one of those by using a clear, documented and forward-compatible value.

 I ran across those when working on an unrelated changeset which affected the snapshot.
-It took me a while to understand where the seemingly magic values were coming from, so i figured it was worth proposing this patch on its own for the sake of making the test more maintainable.
+It took me a while to understand where the seemingly magic byte string was coming from, so i figured it was worth proposing this patch on its own for the sake of making the test more maintainable.

 See commit messages for details.